 When you’re comparing dental labs, it can feel like you’re not always comparing apples to apples.
 Every lab has a different way of doing things, from the materials they use to how they handle a case that needs an adjustment.
 To make a clear, confident decision, it helps to have a standard set of questions ready.
 This way, you can evaluate each potential partner on the same criteria.
 Think of it as your interview checklist for finding the right lab to support your practice and your patients.

-Turnaround Times and Warranties
+What Are Their Turnaround Times and Warranties?

 Your practice runs on a schedule, and your lab’s turnaround time is a huge part of that.
 Ask potential labs for their specific timelines for different types of dental implants and find out how consistently they meet those deadlines.
 A reliable lab helps you keep your promises to patients.
 Beyond speed, ask about their warranty and remake policy.
 A lab that stands behind its work with a solid guarantee shows confidence in its quality and craftsmanship.
 Knowing their process for handling adjustments or remakes upfront can save you a lot of stress down the road and ensures a seamless experience for everyone involved.